-5.75.8 COASTAL ACCESS
+5.8 COASTAL ACCESS

 The City's Coastal Trail will provide coastal access for Plan Area development.
-Policies MSOS-1, MSOS-2, and MSOS-3 provide for additional coastal access through implementation of the Specific Plan Reuse Plan.
+Policies MSOS-1, MSOS-2, and MSOS-3 provide for additional coastal access through implementation of the Reuse Plan.

-5.85.9 CONFORMANCE WITH THE CITY'S COASTAL GENERAL PLAN AND COASTAL LAND USE AND DEVELOPMENT CODE
+5.9 CONFORMANCE WITH THE CITY'S COASTAL GENERAL PLAN AND COASTAL LAND USE AND DEVELOPMENT CODE the protection of water quality.

-The Specific PlanReuse Plan designates one-third of the Plan Area as open space and parkland.
-Much of the open space will provide habitat for native plants and wildlife.
-The City's Coastal General Plan and Coastal Land Use and Development Code include many policies and regulations for the protection and enhancement of natural resources, the reduction of greenhouse gas emissions, and the protection of water quality.
 All development in the Plan Area will be required to conform to all resource policies and sections of the Coastal Land Use and Development Code and the Coastal General Plan.
 The following resource-specific sections and policies are particularly relevant to Plan Area development: